(AllOne sm logo)

 Why doesn.t everyone simply follow these Steps?

 Now it.s obvious that most, if not all, relationship problems stem from not "talking about the problem" in the first place.
-This can often happen because the problem is uncomfortable to talk about.
+This can happen because it's often uncomfortable to talk the problem.
 The problem can bring up many emotions such as anger and hurt.
 Maybe you don.t want to hurt the other person.

 Maybe you don.t know how to talk or work out relationship problems.